Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Introduction

-The theories for the $(\gamma, 2e)$ photoemission technique to study the correlated electrons near the Fermi energy have been developed recently \citep{BerakdarPRB1998, Fominykh2000665, BerakdarPRB2015}.
-In reference [\onlinecite{BerakdarPRB1998}], the author utilized the Fermi's golden rule to describe the single-photon absorption process and then introduced the time-reversed evolution technique to define the final state.
-With this theoretical treatment, the two sequential physical processes in the $(\gamma, 2e)$ photoemission can be included in the coincidence detection probability.
-The references [\onlinecite{Fominykh2000665, BerakdarPRB2015}] involve a similar idea in the definition of the coincidence current, where the initial and the final states are introduced with perturbation electron-electron interaction.
-These theories are too complex in especially their description of the dynamical properties of the two-body correlations of the target electrons.
+The theories for the $(\gamma, 2e)$ photoemission technique to study the correlated electrons near the Fermi energy in condensed matter have been developed recently \citep{BerakdarPRB1998, Fominykh2000665, BerakdarPRB2015}.
+In reference \citep{BerakdarPRB1998}, the author utilized the Fermi's golden rule to describe the single-photon absorption process and then introduced the time-reversed evolution technique to define the final state.
+With this theoretical treatment, the two sequential physical processes in the $(\gamma, 2e)$ photoemission measurement can be included in the coincidence detection probability.
+The references \citep{Fominykh2000665,BerakdarPRB2015} involve a similar idea in the definition of the coincidence current, where the initial and the final states are introduced with perturbation electron-electron interaction.
+These theories are too complex in their description of the dynamical properties of the two-body correlations of the target correlated electrons.
 Moreover, as we will show in this article, the coincidence detection probability is determined in principle by the second-order perturbations of the electron-photon and the electron-electron interactions.
 Therefore, a well-defined theory for the $(\gamma, 2e)$ photoemission measurement should be a second-order perturbation theory.
-In the previous theories \citep{BerakdarPRB1998, Fominykh2000665, BerakdarPRB2015}, the sequential photon absorption and electron-electron scattering are treated separately, where the former is by the Fermi's golden rule of the first-order perturbation theory and the latter is by the time-reversed evolution technique with electron-electron interaction perturbations.
-This theoretical treatment seems inaccurate in principle.